matboivin/libft/README.md

 The 'ft' in front of function's names stands for 'fourty two'.

+## Requirements

+GNU make and a C compiler

 ## Installing

-GNU make and a C compiler are required.

 In the terminal go to an appropriate folder where you want to clone this repo and run:
 ```